shaj684/protosaur-fehsdp/README.md

 # protosaur-fehsdp
 Protosaur, the game.
-Developed for OSU's FEH SDP
+Developed for OSU's FEH SDP.
+A c++ based application imbedded on OSU's proprietary Proteus devices.
+The game resembles that of Google's Dinosaur Game.

 # Pseudocode: